 The Hollande presidency (since May 2012), especially in its first two years, has been marked by a striking lack of political and administrative coordination.
 Multiple contradictions and tensions appeared over policy choices and issues.
 Divergences and fights between ministers reflected tensions within the left coalition and within the Socialist Party itself.
 A major battle was fought when the minister of the economy himself expressed disagreement with the government's economic policy.
 In August 2014, the new prime minister, Manuel Valls, had to step in and request that dissenting ministers resign.
 Since then, the situation has normalized.
-The Macron law (2015) illustrates the extent to which the process is now supervised by the prime minister and the president.
+The Macron law (2015) and the Labor Law reform (2016) illustrate the extent to which the process is now supervised and controlled by the prime minister and the president.

 GO Gatekeeping Score: 10 The Prime Minister's Office has strong powers vis-à-vis line ministers.
 Since the beginning of the Fifth Republic, the authority of the prime minister has been indisputable.
-The only exceptions to this iron rule derive from the presence of heavyweights in the cabinet, or when a minister has privileged access to the President (for instance, Jack Lang, the minister of culture during Mitterrand's presidency).
+The only exceptions to this iron rule derive from the presence of heavyweights in the cabinet, or when a minister has privileged access to the President (such as former the minister of culture, Jack Lang, during Mitterrand's presidency in the 1980s).
 President Hollande's reluctance to impose a strong line weakened the prime minister vis-à-vis the ministers during the term of the first prime minister, Jean-Marc Ayrault.
-His successor, Prime Minister Manuel Valls has imposed a return to strict discipline and forced dissenting ministers to resign.
+His successor, Prime Minister Manuel Valls, has imposed a return to strict discipline and forced dissenting ministers to resign.
 This turmoil has shown that beyond the formal rules, it is political leadership that enables the full application of the prime minister's powers.
+The dominance of the prime is comparable to the leadership of the British prime minister.